 The Greater Fort Worth Real Estate Council is supportive of the research and work the city and others are doing to explore setting up a modern street car.
 GFW REC funded the printing of the initial white paper and contributed significantly to the fact finding tour city staff, community leaders, business leaders, the mayor and 7 of 8 members of the City Council attended.

-The Greater Fort Worth Real Estate Council is supportive of the 2008 bond election as one of the means for improving transportation within the region.
-GFW REC will continue to look for other ways to support mass transit within Fort Worth and Tarrant County.
+The Greater Fort Worth Real Estate Council is supportive of the 2014 bond election as one of the means for improving transportation within the region.
+GFWREC will continue to look for other ways to support mass transit within Fort Worth and Tarrant County.

 The Party in Fort Worth

-GFW REC was proud to sponsor The Party in Fort Worth in February 0f 2008.
+GFWREC ahs been a proud sponsor of The Party in Fort Worth.
 This party raises funds for the city of Fort Worth to use for economic incentive projects.

 The Zucker Report